verivital/behaverify/REPRODUCIBILITY/2024_ANSR/README.md

 ## Step by Step Docker instructions

 This section will explain how to utilize either the provided docker image or Dockerfile to recreate the tests using docker.
-After each command, we provide an example command that assumes you placed the nuXmv binary in the top level of the reproducibility directory (the directory containing the Dockerfile). **THE EXAMPLES ASSUME YOU ARE IN THE DIRECTORY NAMED 2024\_FMAS_SBT.**
+After each command, we provide an example command that assumes you placed the nuXmv binary in the top level of the reproducibility directory (the directory containing the Dockerfile). **THE EXAMPLES ASSUME YOU ARE IN THE DIRECTORY NAMED 2024\_ANSR.**

-### 1a.
-Creation of the Docker Image and Container (estimated time: 1 minutes.
-5 minutes on Chromebook)
+### 1. Creation of the Docker Image and Container

 You only need to execute 1a or 1b.
 See 1b for steps using the image.
 However, should you wish to build the docker image yourself, please run
 ```